ShigekiKamata/twitter_live_monitor/README.md

 	- Matplotlib

 ## Get Started
-1. Install required python library described above
+1. Install required python libraries described above
 2. Create a Twitter API Account [here](https://developer.twitter.com/en/docs/twitter-api)
 3. Save Twitter API credentials in a config file and keep it somewhere safe.
 4. Specify the location of the config file in the `filepath` variable in `twitter_stream_data_gen.py`